 New Income Tax Scheme 30 percent additional deduction on New Payroll expenses for certain assesses: Section 80JJAA

-How it is that will I get an extra 30 percent deduction from payroll payments for company and start-ups under Income Tax Chapter 80JJAA?
+How it is will get an extra 30% deduction from payroll payments for companies section 80JJAA?

 What would you mean by extra personnel costs?

-- The assessee will be modern, not built by breaking up or restoring an existing business.
+- Assessee will be not built by breaking up or restoring an existing business.

-- The Company business should not be acquired through a transfer from any other person.
+- Company business should not be acquired via a transfer from any other person.

-- If the salary is paid in cash, the assessee shall not be liable for the deduction under Section 80JJAA.
+- The salary is paid in cash, the assessee shall not be liable for the deduction under Section 80JJAA.

 (a) The worker whose emolument/salary is more than Rs.
 25.000 a month;